-Alan Bigelow joined Solar Cookers International in 2016 as Director of Science and Main Representative at the United Nations.
-He leads testing and performance evaluation programs at Solar Cookers International and advocates for solar-thermal cooking at the United Nations in New York.
+Alan Bigelow, Ph.D. joined Solar Cookers International (SCI) in 2016 as Science Director and Main Representative of SCI to the United Nations.
+He leads testing and performance evaluation programs at SCI and advocates for solar-thermal cooking at the United Nations.

-Alan is a physicist who started solar cooking in 2008.
-He has led solar cooking workshops locally in New York and internationally in India, Nepal and Haiti.
+Alan is a physicist and a solar cook.
+He has led solar cooking workshops locally in New York and internationally in India, Nepal, Haiti and Kenya.
 He participated in a solar expedition in Nepal where during nine days at high altitude all meals were prepared using portable solar cookers.
 He designed solar-energy workshops as a Scientist-in-Residence at the Hudson River Museum and he included solar cooking in a course on sustainable engineering he designed and taught at Columbia University’s Science Honors Program.

 Prior to joining Solar Cookers International, Alan had a 15-year physics research career at Columbia University Medical Center developing innovative technology for radiation-biology studies.
-He has authored numerous peer-reviewed journal articles and is listed as an inventor on a patent for a safe sterilization method that uses a specific range of ultraviolet light to selectively damage bacteria and viruses while not harming human cells.
+He has authored numerous peer-reviewed journal articles and is listed as an inventor on patents for safe sterilization methods that use a specific range of ultraviolet light, far-UVC light, to selectively damage bacteria and viruses while not harming human cells.

 Alan received a Ph.D. in Physics in 2000.
-He is also an accomplished musician and co-founded a solar-powered band that combines science and music to raise awareness and educate about environmental issues and solutions.
-He is a passionate solar chef and is often solar cooking at home or in public.
+He is a Climate Reality Leader trained by former Vice President Al Gore.
+He has expertise in designing and using off-grid solar photovoltaic (PV) systems and completed the entry-level photovoltaic course and exam offered by the North American Board of Certified Energy Practitioners (NABCEP).
+He is also an accomplished musician and co-founded a solar-powered eco band that combines science and music to raise awareness and educate about environmental issues and solutions.
+He is often solar cooking at home or in public.
 Languages: English, French, Thai, Hindi.